How to Write Career Episode for Industrial Engineer?

 What’s the career episode sample for the industrial engineer Australia?

-• The first and foremost is that the career episode should be written error free and no copying the online reports.
+• The first and foremost is that the career episode should be written error-free and no copying the online reports.

-• These career episode paragraphs should be categorised with the numbering systems such as Career Episode 1 – 1.1, 1.2, 1.3, Career Episode 2 – 2.1, 2.2, 2.3 etc.
+• These career episode paragraphs should be categorised using a numbering system such as Career Episode 1 – 1.1, 1.2, 1.3; Career Episode 2 – 2.1, 2.2, 2.3, etc.

-• The next is, self-denoting.
+• The next is self-denoting.
 It is a must and uses the Personal singular Pronoun-i.e., “I’ rather than “we’.

 Summary statement for industrial engineers